 The best way to protect yourself from scams is to be as informed as possible.
 Do your homework.
 If you feel like you are in over your head, call on a friend or family member to help you or to speak for you in negotiations.
 There are a number of non-profit and government agencies that you can ask about the legitimacy of an idea or an arrangement.
-Review the Competition Bureau's webpage Fraud-Facts-Recognize, Reject, Report Fraud.
+Review the Competition Bureau's webpage, Protect Yourself from Scams and Fraud, for some ways to protect yourself against fraud (Competition Bureau, 2022).